haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

          </div>
      </div>

-3. I used one VST and one Difluid, the models I use most, to measure each sample using the standard method.
+3. I used one VST, the most representative refractometer, and one Difluid, the model I use most, to measure each sample using the standard method.

 #### Results